-For details on setting up PAP-TOKEN-CHAP authentication in the MAX configuration interface, see "Requesting PAP-TOKEN-CHAP authentication" on page 5-8.
+For details on setting up PAP-TOKEN-CHAP authentication in the MAX configuration interface, see "Configuring PAP-TOKEN-CHAP using direct ACE authentication" on page 5-24.
 For information on setting up PAP-TOKEN-CHAP authentication in RADIUS, see the MAX RADIUS Configuration Guide.

-· Cached passwords
+Cached passwords